Abortion rights take center stage at the DNC

 Mini Timmaraju, president of Reproductive Freedom for All, spoke at the DNC. | Reproductive Freedom for All

+When Roe v.
+Wade was passed in 1973, the reproductive rights of women were under legal protection nationwide for nearly fifty years.
+In 2022, a right-wing, conservative-packed Supreme Court overturned that monumental decision under Dobbs v.
+Jackson Women’s Health Organization.
 Trump has repeatedly claimed that his influence on the decision to overturn Roe v.
-Wade was what many wanted because it returned the decision back to the states.
-Since that time, 14 states have adopted a total abortion ban, while eight have imposed restrictions on when abortions can be had.
+Wade was what many wanted because it returned the decision back to the state level.
+Since that time, fourteen states have done a total abortion ban, while eight have imposed restrictions on when abortions can be had.

 The Women’s Caucus met during the second day of the DNC.
 Mini Timmaraju, president of Reproductive Freedom for All, spoke at the meeting and quickly took the Trump campaign to task for their pride in helping to overturn Roe v.
 Wade.
 “No one in this country wants government in their health care,” she stated.

-Arizona recently joined the list when, on May 2, 2024, Governor Katie Hobbs signed House Bill 2677 into law, officially repealing the state’s 1864 abortion ban.
-A repeal that will take effect on September 14, 2024.
+Arizona recently joined the list when, on May 2, 2024, Governor Katie Hobbs signed House Bill 2677 into law, officially repealing the state’s 1864 abortion ban, a repeal that will take effect on September 14, 2024.
 When signing the bill, Hobbs noted that she did what “23 governors and 55 legislatures refused to do” and that “we should not rest, but we should recommit to protecting women’s bodily autonomy, their ability to make their own healthcare decisions, and the ability to control their lives.”

 Timmaraju also mentioned Montana, which became one of several states where voters will get to decide in November whether they want to protect the right to an abortion in the constitution.